StarlightSearch/EmbedAnything/README.md

 ## 🚀 Key Features

-- **Local Embedding** Works with local embedding models like AllminiLM
+- **Local Embedding** : Works with local embedding models like BERT and JINA
-- **MultiModality** Works with text sources like PDFs, txt, md, Images JPG and Audio, .WAV
+- **MultiModality** : Works with text sources like PDFs, txt, md, Images JPG and Audio, .WAV
+- **Rust** : All the file processing is done in rust for speed and efficiency
+- **Candle** : We have taken care of hardware acceleration as well, with Candle.
 - **Python Interface:** Packaged as a Python library for seamless integration into your existing projects.
-- **Efficient:** Optimized for speed and performance, with core functionality written in Rust.
 - **Scalable:** Store embeddings in a vector database for easy retrieval and scalability.
-- **OpenAI** Works with openai as well
+- **OpenAI** Supports OpenAI and Whisper embeddings

 ## 🦀The Benefit of Rust for Speed